-Until a specific standard for organic cosmetics and hygiene products is published, the ingredients used in the processing of organic products should be derived from production that has been approved by the Brazilian Organic Conformity Assessment System, as referenced in the Joint Normative Instruction no. 18/2009 and or no. 46/2011.
+The ingredients used in the processing of organic products must come from production coming from the Brazilian Organic Conformity Assessment System, as referenced in Joint Normative Instruction n.
+18/2009 and / or n.
+46/2011, until a specific standard for organic cosmetic and hygiene products is published.